My Cousin Rachel (TV series): Plot synopsis

 Philip Ashley’s cousin and guardian Ambrose has mysteriously died in Italy.
 Philip distrusts the diagnosis of a brain tumor due to letters from Ambrose describing suspicions that Rachel and her attorney Rainalidi are trying to poison him.
 Ambrose had not made a new will upon his marriage to Rachel, leaving Philip the heir to the large estate.
-When Rachel arrives in Cornwall, Philip becomes enamored with her despite his misgivings.
-He makes preparations to transfer the estate to Rachel and, encouraged by her behavior, assumes they will be married.
+When Rachel arrives in Cornwall, Philip becomes enamoured with her despite his misgivings.
+He makes preparations to transfer the estate to Rachel and, encouraged by her behaviour, assumes they will be married.
 Rachel rejects this, claiming he has misunderstood, and Philip falls ill.
 Rachel nurses him back to health and when recovered, Philip suspects that she poisoned him.
 He searches her room looking for evidence.
 Finding none, he realizes he has misjudged Rachel and also realizes he has failed to warn her of a dangerous bridge in the garden.
 He finds her broken body under the collapsed bridge.